Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST clients-upsert

-This API endpoint allows you to update a client record if the provided reference (or email) matches one of the client references in your account.
-If no match is found, it creates a new client record with the provided reference (or a random one if no reference is provided).
-You can use the client's email as the primary key for upserting.
+This API endpoint updates a client record if the provided reference or email matches an existing client in your account.
+If no match is found, a new client record is created with the provided reference, or a randomly generated one if no reference is supplied.
+The client's email can be used as the primary key for upsert operations.

 ```shell
 curl --location 'https://api.ezus.app/clients-upsert' \